 **This article appeared in The Reiki Times, the official magazine of the International Association of Reiki Professionals.

 Please contact Brooke Chang certified Reiki Master about how Reiki Therapy can help with your chronic pain at (951) 821-0825 or Contact Form.
-Please see Available Services and Deals and Special Offers at Brooke Chang Reiki Therapy.
+Please see Available Services at Brooke Chang Reiki Therapy.

 Please Note: This article is provided for informational purposes only, and not intended as specific holistic health advice to the reader.
 Therefore, reading this article does not create a practitioner-client relationship.
 Reiki Therapy is intended to be used as a complement to traditional care, and does not substitute for qualified medical or traditional care.